SingharoyLab/S2C2_Workshop_2021_MELD-MDFF-NNPs/4-AutoDock/README.md

 http://autodock.scripps.edu

 ## AutoDock Vina
-A configuation file (conf.txt) as well as the runs log file (loggy.log) is provided in this directory.
+A configuation file (conf.txt) as well as the the runs log (loggy.log) and results files are provided in this directory.